 Sample Lessons are available on each product page

 Beyond FIAR Volumes 1-3 is a series for 8-12 year olds (We're using it for 5-7th grade) with 4 chapter books in each volume~ 2 historic, and 2 fiction

 I will mention that there are some books in the manuals that have gone OOP(Out Of Print).

-This page has some useful information.
 Many of the books can be found via InterLibraryLoan(ILL), and even if you can't find them, there are more than enough other units in the manuals to make them well worth the price.
 This is one of the most well-rounded and inexpensive curriculums out there, especially if you are interested in using the Library.
 Even if you find that your children (and you) fall in love with the books, and want to start your own FIAR library in your home, it is possible to do so slowly and fairly inexpensively.
-(I'm currently trying to collect 3 sets of all of the FIAR books, because my 11 year old and 8 year old have told me that they each want their own set to use with any children that they might have, and I'm expecting that my littlest will follow in their footsteps. :) )
+(I'm currently trying to collect 3 sets of all of the FIAR books, because my Eldest and Middlest have told me that they each want their own set to use with any children that they might have, and I'm expecting that my littlest will follow in their footsteps. :) )

 Let me know if you have any questions!
 I'd be happy to answer them as well as I can, but be sure to check out the FIAR FAQs page first. :)